Wh1teRabbitHU/AbstractModel.js/README.md

 ## <a id="changelogs"></a> Changelogs

-### 0.2.0
+### 1.0.0

 - Huge refactor.
 Most functionalities are separated into different files.
-Clearer code and less workaround and spagetti.
+More readable code, less workaround and spagetti.
-- Changing the type declaration from string to objects.
-It helps when using in browser. (it will automatically include all the needed class declarations)
+- Changing the type declaration from strings to objects.
+It helps when using in browser. (it will automatically include all the needed class declarations if you use browserify or webpack)
-- Removing folder scans and recursive scanning. (no need for that) What is left is the class registration for the parser object
+- Removing folder scans and recursive scanning. (no more need for that) What is left is the class registration for the parser object and some handy methods.
+- More simpler and easy-to-use parser without any initialization required.
+More options for the parser.
+- Revisited unit tests, all functionality covered

 ### 0.1.3